silvacms/documentation/source/silva/contents/xml.rst

       def endElementNS(self, name, qname):
           pass                             # Do nothing here.

-This handler will be able to load a content from the following XML
+This handler will be able to load content from the following XML file:
-file:

 .. code-block:: xml